samyipsh/tp/docs/UserGuide.md

 ## Tagging features

-You can use tag to categorize your contacts as you wish.
+You can use tags to categorize your contacts as you wish.
 You can tag them based on their modules taken, field of specialization or personality.
-This would help when you want to find suitable teammate for projects, assignnments, or hacktahons.
-For instance, you can tag certain contacts with OS to indicate that the person has specialization in operating systems.
-You can find all contacts that have specialization in OS by using the command `find OS`.
+This would help when you want to find suitable teammate for projects, assignments, or hackathons.
+For instance, you can tag certain contacts with OS to indicate that the person has a specialization in operating systems.
+You can then find all contacts that have a specialization in OS by using the command `find OS`.
 The following are details of the tagging-related commands.

 ### Tagging persons : `tag`